 Among designers there’s a saying: “If a wireframe is worth a thousand words, a prototype is worth ten thousand.”
 Prototypes enable us to deliver quality products that provide an accurate, native app experience for clients.
-In the world of Enterprise Mobile, failing to prototype your application first can lead to uneducated business decisions, a poor user experience, wasted development time, or worse yet, complete failure.
-Prototyping ultimately saves money by allowing time for changes and revisions based on user feedback prior to coding the real deal app.
+In the world of Enterprise Mobile, failing to prototype your application first can lead to uneducated business decisions, a poor user experience, wasted development time, or worse yet, flat-out failure.
+Prototyping ultimately saves money by allowing time for changes and revisions based on user feedback prior to coding the real-deal app.
 Here, then, are the essentials of a few proto-types:

 1. The Proof of Concept Prototype

 The main purpose here is internal collaboration to determine which app direction makes the most sense without wasting a lot of time.
 The Proof of Concept Prototype can use low fidelity images that don’t represent final visuals—even wireframe screenshots.
 Or for this one you can even print the designs and simulate the prototype with paper.

 This prototype is for those who need to ensure there are no flaws in the final app’s logic or flow, so it is critical to validate and prototype the complete app before beginning production on the real deal.
 However, since design itself is not as much of a concern, this variety of prototype may also use low fidelity screens or may simply be prototyped on paper.